 About the Author

 Peter Jamison is a reporter on The Washington Post's political enterprise and investigations team.
-He was part of a team of Post journalists awarded the 2022 Pulitzer Prize for public service for coverage of the 2021 attack on the Capitol.
-In 2020 and 2022, his stories were selected for the Best American Newspaper Narratives anthology, and he has twice been a finalist for the Livingston Award for Young Journalists.
-Before joining the Post in 2016, he covered the mayor's office for the Los Angeles Times and police and courts for the Tampa Bay Times.
+He was part of teams of Post journalists awarded the 2022 Pulitzer Prize for Public Service for coverage of the attack on the US Capitol and the 2025 Pulitzer Prize for Breaking News Reporting on the attempted assassination of Donald Trump.
+In 2020, 2022, and 2024, his stories were selected for The Best American Newspaper Narratives anthology, and he has twice been a finalist for the Livingston Award for Young Journalists.
+Before joining the Post in 2016, he worked at the Los Angeles Times, the Tampa Bay Times, SF Weekly, Valley News, and Point Reyes Light.

 Genre: Political Science